Luann De Lesseps Has Made Amends With Kids, Now Hoping To Work Things Out With Ex-Husband After Lawsuit

 “I’m keeping my house in the Hamptons, so that took the heat off,” de Lesseps said.
 “And I also purchased a home upstate — a smaller one that I love.”

 But, even though Luann has made up with her two kids, she is still working on a reconciliation between herself and her ex-husband.
-According to the reality star, she’s taking baby steps but is hopeful that the pair can eventually make amends.
+According to the reality star, she’s taking baby steps, but is hopeful that the pair can eventually make amends.

 “The story continues between us, but not the children,” she explained.
 “That’s all that matters to me.
 We’ll work things out.”

 As People shared back in July, Luann was sued by her husband and two children after she breached a clause in her divorce when she did not create a trust for her children.
-In the terms of the divorce, Luann was supposed to make a trust for her two kids with proceeds from the sale of her Bridgehampton, New York home.
+In the terms of the divorce, Luann was supposed to make a trust for her two kids with proceeds from the sale of her Bridgehampton, New York, home.

-But, when Luann sold the home for $8 million back in 2014, she allegedly did not create a trust for her two kids and instead used to sale proceeds to purchase a home in Southampton, New York for $3.1 million.
+But, when Luann sold the home for $8 million back in 2014, she allegedly did not create a trust for her two kids and instead used the sale proceeds to purchase a home in Southampton, New York, for $3.1 million.

 When the home was sold, the settlement said, “the entire net proceeds of the sale may at any time prior to the termination of the Trust, be reinvested by [Luann] to purchase another residence, provided that the children shall continue to be the owners, in Trust, of an undivided one-half interest in said property.”